pytorch/torchtune/docs/source/basics/text_completion_datasets.rst

 Loading text completion datasets from Hugging Face
 --------------------------------------------------

-To load in preference datasets from Hugging Face you'll need to pass in the dataset repo name to ``source``.
+To load in a text completion dataset from Hugging Face you'll need to pass in the dataset repo name to ``source``.
 For most HF datasets, you will also need to specify the ``split``.

 .. code-block:: python